SpaceEEC/yamdbf-anilist-unofficial/README.md

 `!anime Nisemonogatari`

-Will display an embed about Nisemonogatari.
+Will display an embed filled with information about Nisemonogatari.